Wunkolo/qreverse/README.md

 # SIMD

 The `bswap` instruction can reverse the byte-order of `2`, `4`, or `8` bytes, but several x86 extensions later and now it is possible to swap the byte order of `16`, `32`, even `64` bytes all at once through the use of `SIMD`. `SIMD` stands for *Single Instruction Multiple Data* and allows operation upon multiple lanes of data in parallel using only a single instruction.
-Much like `bswap` which atomically reverses all four bytes in a register, `SIMD` provides an entire instruction set of arithmetic that allows manipulation of multiple instances of data at once using a single instruction in parallel.
+Much like `bswap` which atomically reverses all four bytes in a register, `SIMD` provides an entire instruction set of arithmetic that allows manipulation of multiple instances of data at once in parallel using a single instruction.
 These chunks of data that are operated upon tend to be called `vectors` of data.
-Multiple bytes of data can then be elevated into a `vector` register to reverse its order and place it on the opposite end similarly to our `bswap` implementation but with even larger chunks.
+Multiple bytes of data can then be elevated into a `vector` register to reverse its order and place it on the opposite end similarly to the `bswap` implementation but with even larger chunks.

-These additions to our algorithm will span higher-width chunks of bytes and will be append above our chain of `bswap` accelerated swap-loops.
+These additions to the algorithm will span higher-width chunks of bytes and will be append above the chain of `bswap` accelerated swap-loops to esure that the largest swaps are exhausted first before the smaller ones.
 Over the years the x86 architecture has seen many generations of `SIMD` implementations, improvements, and instruciton sets:

 - `MMX` (1996)
 - `SSE` (1999)